charlenetolentino/mattsnotes/401-main/reading401-03.md

 Test Driven Development: TDD the practice of writeing test first before actual code.

 Behavioral Testing: testing how the app reacts to the user

+## Preview

+1. Which 3 things had you heard about previously and now have better clarity on?
+- CRUD, modularizing, thunder client

+1. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
+- howto test update, how to update using put, more testing

+1. What are you most excited about trying to implement or see how it works?
+- more testing fretures